Direct-buried cable

-Direct-buried cable (DBC) is a kind of communications or transmissions electrical cable which is especially designed to be buried under the ground without any other cover, sheath, or duct to protect it.
+Direct-buried cable (DBC) is a kind of communications or transmissions electrical cable which is specially designed to be buried under the ground without any other cover, sheath, or duct to protect it.

 Most direct-buried cable is built to specific tolerances to heat, moisture, conductivity, and soil acidity.
 Unlike standard telecommunications and power cables, which have only a thin layer of insulation and a waterproof outer cover, DBC consists of multiple layers of heavy metallic-banded sheathing, reinforced by heavy rubber covers, shock-absorbing gel, wrapped thread-fortified waterproof tape, and stiffened by a heavy metal core.

 DBC is preferable in some areas since it is more resistant to being the focus of lightning discharges.